Heaven and Hell A True Reflection of our Inner State of Mind

 It is well said that “the reality is not found outside our mind”.
 Everything we perceive in the world has its roots in our inner world of mind, thoughts, feelings, and beliefs.
 Tranquillity and serenity of mind will make the world wonderful, with friendliness all around.
 Similarly, if our mind is in turmoil, then we are certain to see a tumultuous outer world.
 Buddhist Zen masters say that the reality in the mind is displayed in our outer world.
 We try to fight the external reality without realizing that we first need to address our own thoughts, inner feelings, and the conflicts arising within the mind.
 Fighting the external world is like breaking the mirror; it serves no purpose and only reflects more negativity.
 The reason is simple and straightforward: The outer world is a true copy of our inner world.

 We all perceive this world in our own way, depending on our state of mind.
 Hence, our mind sees only partial reality, determined by what we are most interested in, or what we want to experience.
 The world around us has no dearth of good people and pleasant things full of beauty, joy, and happiness, but they are perceptible only if we are good at heart, and share love, affection, and compassion with others.
-Otherwise, the amount of negativity that appears to be in the outside world does not allow our mind to be at peace.
+Otherwise, the amount of negativity that appears to be in the outside world does not allow our minds to be at peace.
 Therefore, when we look at hostility and negativity around us and allow that to influence our thinking and behavior, we are unintentionally expanding the scope of negativity.

 There is a constant loop of energy connecting us and the world around us.
 It is extremely important that we become aware of what we are sharing with the world.
 Whatever we are giving to the outside reality is coming back to us in one form or another.
 If we share negativity with the outer world, we must expect more energy of a similar nature to be coming back to us.
 In other words, all that negativity that we think is coming at us from the outside environment is actually the same energy that we have earlier shared with the world.
 The reverse is equally true.
 That is why people who engage in philanthropic activities are found to be happier and more contented than those who do not; they are getting far more in return from the outer world.

-Ancient spiritual texts teach us that if we want to see changes in our life and the surrounding world, then we must start from inside.
+Ancient spiritual texts teach us that if we want to see changes in our life and the surrounding world, then we must start from the inside.
 Once again, this means that if we change and reform ourselves internally, these changes will naturally be reflected back to us.
 Though it is difficult to think how such a shift would be possible, many of us have succeeded in demonstrating this principle.

 Life can be far more peaceful and enjoyable by adopting this simple mantra: